Congressional watchdog describes border wall harm, says agencies should work together to ease damage | News Channel 3-12

 A key aspect of the report was “identifying the fact that the Department of the Interior needs to play a larger role in repairing the damage,” said Michael Dax, Western program director for the Wildlands Network, which also gave the GAO input.

-Emily Burns, program director for ecological group Sky Islands Alliance, called it “refreshing to see the accountability from the federal government,””
+Emily Burns, program director for the ecological group Sky Island Alliance, called it “refreshing to see the accountability from the federal government.”

 The border stretches across nearby 2,000 miles (3,200 km) along California, Arizona, New Mexico and Texas.
 Sections of what Trump called his “big, beautiful wall” were installed between January 2017 and January 2021 by contractors for U.S. Customs and Border Protection and the Department of Defense.